BioMorphic-Intelligence-Lab/Whiskered-drone/README.md

-# Flying by Touch: Whisker-Based Tactile Exploration on Drones.
+# Flying by Touch: Whisker-Based Tactile Navigation on Drones.